FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 12/1/2020 - Added Dynamic Autonomous Direction Changes, Better Path Planning Implementation, Better Turning to Position, and Continued Work on Vision Lens Correction.

 - 12/4/2020 - Changed Automation Mechanisms to Better Program and Interface with.
 Tweaked Autonomous and Scoring Strategy to Focus More on High Goal Consistency.

+- 12/6/2020 - Added the Grabbing of the Second Wobble Goal to Main Autonomous and Began Testing Main Autonomous for Upcoming Scrimmage.